Polymer/old-docs-site/articles/webview.md

 2. Use [Vulcanize](/articles/concatenating-web-components.html) to crush your HTML Imports into a single import.
 Doing so can reduce page load time.
 I recommend running Vulcanize with the `--csp --inline --strip` flags.

-3. Only load the platform.js polyfills if you're **not** targeting Android L or using Crosswalk for its Chrome 36+ WebView support.
+3. Only load the platform.js polyfills if you're targeting releases prior to Android L, *and* you're not using Crosswalk.

 4. Use `on-tap` event instead of `on-click` handlers when capturing user interactions.
 Click handlers introduce 300ms delay to user interactions. `on-tap` uses [polymer-gestures](/docs/polymer/touch.html) touch library and circumvents the delay.